BACK TO INDEX

 This paper investigates computational complexity aspects of a combinatorial problem that arises in the reverse engineering of protein and gene networks, showing relations to an appropriate set multicover problem with large "coverage" factor, and providing a non-trivial analysis of a simple randomized polynomial-time approximation algorithm for the problem.

 7. B. Dasgupta, P. Berman, and E.D.
 Sontag.
 Computational complexities of combinatorial problems with applications to reverse engineering of biological networks.
 In D. Liu and F-Y. Wan, editors, Advances in Computational Intelligence: Theory & Applications, pages 303-316.
 World Scientific, Hackensack, 2006.
-Keyword(s): systems biology, biochemical networks, gene and protein networks, reverse engineering, systems identification, theory of computing and complexity.
+Keyword(s): systems biology, reaction networks, gene and protein networks, reverse engineering, systems identification, theory of computing and complexity.

 8. M. Chaves, E.D.
 Sontag, and R. Albert.
 Methods of robustness analysis for Boolean models of gene control networks.
 IET Systems Biology, 153:154-167, 2006.
-[PDF] Keyword(s): systems biology, biochemical networks, boolean systems, identifiability, robust, robustness, geometry, Boolean, segment polarity network, gene and protein networks, hybrid systems.
+[PDF] Keyword(s): systems biology, reaction networks, boolean systems, identifiability, robust, robustness, geometry, Boolean, segment polarity network, gene and protein networks, hybrid systems.

 Abstract: